s-palmer/CV/README.md

 - A link to some on-line evidence (blogs, videos, articles, etc.)

 ## Education

-#### Makers Academy (August - December 2021)
-- Use short descriptions of what you did and a skill you used.
-(Similar to format from the 'Work Experience' section above)
-- e.g Frequently used paring in order to problem solve effeciently, requiring teamwork and communication.
-- you might also mention aspects some other skills/knowledge listed below:
-- OOP, TDD, MVC, DDD
-- Agile/XP
-- Ruby, Rails, JavaScript
-- RSpec, Jest

 #### Imperial College London (2013 - 2014)